 Brent Hastey was elected to a two-year term as vice president of the Association of California Water Agencies on December 4, 2013.

 ACWA Executive Director

 Quinn, who became ACWA executive director in July 2007, has more than 25 years of experience in California water issues.
 He has worked on several key policy initiatives, including the Bay-Delta Conservation Plan now under development to protect species and provide regulatory assurance to water users.
 He also participated in negotiation of the 2002 Sacramento Valley Water Management Agreement, the 2000 CALFED Record of Decision, the 1995 Monterey Agreement, the 1994 Bay-Delta Accord, and a number of water transfer agreement.

-Deputy Executive Director for External Affairs and Operations
+Deputy Executive Director for External Affairs and Member Services

-As ACWA's deputy executive director for external affairs and operations, Jennifer Persike oversees the association's External Affairs and Operations Team to support and advance ACWA's image / brand, issues, policies and delivery of service to members.
+As ACWA's deputy executive director for external affairs and member services, Jennifer Persike oversees the association's External Affairs Team to support and advance ACWA's image / brand, issues, policies and delivery of service to members.
 A member of the ACWA executive management team, she coordinates strategic planning and communication across the organization and oversees outreach for external efforts, partnerships and coalitions with members and key stakeholders.
 Persike also represents the association before members, media, key stakeholders and the public.